dmxt/dmxt-blog/content/blog/windows-manager-for-mac/index.md

 First, you need to know that Windows made the exact same concept, but they patented it so Apple can't put it on their system.

-Rectangle is the most amazing windows manager.
+Hookshot is by far the most powerful windows manager I've ever used, I used many different windows manager on all systems.
+Hookshot is #1 in miy opinion.
 Pressing ⌘→ or ⌘← to move a window halfway on either side.

 Windows has it all pre-built, but Apple is not allowed to implement it, so we have to use 3rd-party-software to simplify our life and be more productive.